A novel technique for the fixation of inter-trochantieric hip fractures: A telescoping lag screw.

 Orthopedics & Sports Medicine

 Jagow, Devin M; Yacoubian, Shahan V; McCrink, Edward J; and Yacoubian, Stephan V, "A novel technique for the fixation of inter-trochantieric hip fractures: A telescoping lag screw."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 243.